diocleo/New-canopy-legume-species-highlight-liana-gap-sampling-across-Amazonian-and-Atlantic-rain-forests/README.md

-This is the aligment used for assess the phylogenetic position of Macropsychanthus rex
+This is the alignment used for assess the phylogenetic position of Macropsychanthus rex